 How can I travel around Spain without a car?Click to Open

 Spain has an excellent public transit system, which means you don’t need to worry about buying a car.
 Madrid has a world-class network of subways, buses, and commuter rail that make it easy to get from place to place in the city.
 To travel between cities, there are trains and coach buses available.
 Google Maps doesn’t always give the best information about local buses, so the best place to find those schedules is on the website of the specific city or town you’re looking at.

 Is it safe to live in Spain?Click to Open

-We send over 600 participants a year to teach in Spain.
-Our placements are distributed all over the country both in big cities and smaller towns, but it’s extremely rare to hear about safety issues at any of our placements.
-When you arrive in Spain you will receive a lot of information about housing, so you’ll be able to make an informed choice about where to live.
+We send over 600 participants a year to teach in Spain, and it’s extremely rare to hear about safety issues at any of our placements.
+When you arrive in Spain, you will receive a lot of information about housing, so you’ll be able to make an informed choice about where to live.
 Spain is a developed nation with plenty of safety resources.
 As long as you use normal “city-smarts” you will not face any situation that is more dangerous than living in the US.
 You’ll also receive some tips at your orientation about common-sense safe practices while abroad.
-In addition you’ll also have 24/7 emergency support from our staff in Spain and travel insurance through iNext.
+In addition you’ll also have medical coverage for unexpected illnesses/accidents, and 24/7 emergency support from our staff in Spain.
 You can also read more about safety and security conditions in Spain on the US State Department website.
-All participants are advised to enroll in the State Department STEP program, and it can be helpful for concerned family members as well!
+All participants are advised to enroll in the State Department STEP program, or your country’s equivalent, and it can be helpful for concerned family members as well!

 What kind of experiences have past participants had?Click to Open